Mitko10343/Tanks/README.md

 As well as the multiplayer aspect of the game we felt if we added an AI to the game it would add to the enjoyment even more so we added in an extra tank in the Racing mode of the game and with the aid of a script the tank was soon moving on its own.
+The AI tank use waypoints to tranverse the map.

 Minimap:

 When testing our game out with some friends, we got some very important feed back.
-Most of the people that tried out the race mode couldnt find the path they were meant to take so we came up with the idea of adding a minimap to the game.
+Most of the people that tried out the race mode couldn't find the path they were meant to take so we came up with the idea of adding a minimap to the game.

 Pvp Mode:

 The Pvp mode is the second game mode of our project.
-It is made up of an arena and it is also a multiplayer mode.
+It is made up of an arena and a multiplayer mode.
 Unlike the race mode how ever there is no AIs in it.
 The Pvp Mode consists of the two players trying to kill either one of each other.
 One of the differences in the PVP mode over the race mode is that the players can shoot at each other and each player has their own health bar.